 Húsavík Iceland – a short history

 Húsavík is the oldest settlement in Iceland and a pioneer in organizing whale watching tours.
 The city was founded in the 9th century by the Swedish Viking Gardar Svavarsson, who, while sailing around Iceland, stayed in Húsavík for the winter and built the first few houses there.
 The name Húsavík means “bay of houses”.
-These events took place in the years 860-870, so before the founding of the city of Reykjavik.
+These events took place in the years 860-870, before the founding of the city of Reykjavik.

 Húsavík was granted city rights in the middle of the 20th century, in 1950.
 Currently, around 2,300 people live here.
 The town gains money mainly on fishing and tourism, including organized whale watching tours.